Creating artwork and copy for the App Clip card

 Avoid using text.
 Text in the header image isn’t localizable, can be difficult to read, and can make a card image less aesthetically pleasing.

 Adhere to image requirements.
 Use a 1800x1200 px PNG or JPEG image without transparency.

 Use concise copy.
 An App Clip card requires both a title and a subtitle.
-Express your App Clip’s purpose clearly within the available space so people can read these at a glance and understand the App Clip’s purpose.
+Express the purpose of your App Clip clearly within the available space so people can read these at a glance and understand the App Clip’s purpose.
 Create a title that has no more than 30 characters and a subtitle that has no more than 56 characters.